quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 RETURN ProdAndClass
 ORDER BY [Sales] DESC
 ```
-The `RETURN` statement will execute a table with 3 columns, i.e, "Product Name", "Sales" and "Class".
+The `RETURN` statement will execute a table with 3 columns, i.e, "*Product Name*", "*Sales*" and "*Class*".

-Now, in order to see the "Sales Amount" by class, we can use the following `RETURN` statement -:
+Now, in order to see the "*Sales Amount*" by class, we can use the following `RETURN` statement -:

 ```dax
 RETURN